9 Ways for Caregivers to Keep Their Homes Safe this Holiday

 Here are nine ways for caregivers to keep their homes safe for visitors and loved ones of all ages this holiday season:

-7. Make sure extension cords are UA-approved, the proper size for the appliance or light, and show no signs of fraying.
+- Make sure extension cords are UA-approved, the proper size for the appliance or light, and show no signs of fraying.
 If they are frayed, replace them.

 No one wants to spend time in the emergency department during the holidays.
 So, before it gets too hectic, take a closer look around the home.
-Is there anything that could pose a problem that can be eliminated (e.g., wobbly furniture, seldom-used appliances, etc.)?
-Are there things that could be added that would enhance safety (sturdier handrails, non-slip bath mats, brighter lighting, etc.)?
+Should you eliminate anything that could pose a problem (e.g., wobbly furniture, seldom-used appliances, frayed area rugs)?
+Could you add things to enhance safety (sturdier handrails, non-slip bath mats, night lights or brighter lighting, etc.)?

 For most people, home is the best place to be during the holidays.
 By making it safe, everyone will enjoy the season.